 Hiking in Yellowstone

-Some of Yellowstone’s 900-plus miles of trails start to become accessible in April.
+Some of Yellowstone’s roughly 1,100 miles of trails start to become accessible in April.
 See the park’s hiking guide for more information and suggested hikes and check out our own Staff Members’ Favorite Hikes.
 Spring weather is unpredictable and trails can be muddy, so be sure to pack accordingly and don’t forget your boots!
 Remember to remain alert and bear-aware when out on the trail.
 Carry bear spray, hike in groups, make noise.

 Fishing in Yellowstone